Looking to find some u-u-unbelievable letter U worksheets for your kindergarten students or preschoolers?

 Many people would say that the monster is actually cute!
 Beauty truly is in the eye of the beholder.

-This letter worksheet will give your student plenty of extra practice with tracing the letter U.
+This kindergarten worksheet will give your student plenty of extra practice with tracing uppercase letter u and lower case letter u.

-It goes over tracing, handwriting, drawing letter U words, coloring letter u pictures, and even includes mazes!
+It goes through several different activities: tracing, handwriting, drawing letter U words, coloring letter u pictures, and even includes mazes!

-I hope that you and your children enjoy these letter U printables and educational activities!
+I hope that you and your kindergarten kids enjoy these free alphabet printables and educational activities!